It is really hard to multitask while holding a sniffly-sick baby.

 By day four or five some of the children will be feeling well enough to make helpful suggestions to each other, like “stop sniffling so loud” and “your coughing interrupted my thinking,” but on day three, all is quiet.
 Mostly.

-On day three, you do not get dressed, but you maybe put a sweater and a necklace on over your pajamas.
+On day three, you do not get dressed, but you maybe put a sweater on over your pajamas.

-On day three, you put the zinc lozenges in pretty bowls.
+On day three, you put the zinc lozenges in convenient bowls.